-With its yummy smell and disinfecting properties, coconut oil has been found to reduce -and sometimes eliminate- bad doggy odors.
-Pet parents have used it to clean their dog’s teeth and freshen up their breath.
-It is also applied directly on their coat to deodorize their fur.
+With its yummy smell and disinfecting properties, coconut oil has the ability to reduce -and sometimes eliminate- bad doggy odors.
+Pet parents have used it to clean their dog’s teeth and freshen up their bad breath.
+You can also apply it directly on the dog coat to deodorize their fur.
 The pleasant smell of coconut helps keep your pup feeling fresh and smelling great.

 Reducing doggy odors and having your house smell like a tropical oasis?
 Sounds like a win for everybody!

-Coconut oil is recommended as a non-toxic, all-natural treatment for intestinal worms.
+Coconut oil is a non-toxic, all-natural treatment for intestinal worms.
 Pet parents who have introduced coconut as a dietary supplement has seen effective results with expelling worms.
-The use of dried unsweetened coconut meat or oil has been proven to help eliminate and prevent a parasitic infestation.
+You can also use dried, unsweetened coconut meat or oil to eliminate and prevent a parasitic infestation.

 When taken internally, coconut oil can act as a powerful antibacterial, anti-inflammatory, and immune boosting agent.
-The “good” medium chain fatty acids are directly absorbed in the gastrointestinal tracts allowing faster metabolism which in turn provides an immediate source of energy and aids in healthy weight loss.
+The “good” fats (medium-chain triglyceride which can also help aid in alzheimer disease) are directly absorbed in the gastrointestinal tracts allowing faster metabolism which in turn provides an immediate source of energy and supports weight loss and/or the maintenance of a healthy body weight.
 It promotes healthy cholesterol levels, normal thyroid function and helps fight heart disease.

 So yes, it’s safe.
 It’s yummy.
 And it could potentially help your dog in many different ways.
 The next question is, how should you give it to them?